deepankararora/sola-newsletters/readme.txt

 * Subscriber segmentation

 = Translations =
-Get a free copy of the premium version in exchange for translating our plugin!
+Get a free copy of the Sola Newsletters premium version in exchange for translating our plugin!

 == Installation ==